emese-meder/BubbleSort/README.md

 ### SwapNumber

-A class that implements a method to swap two numbers, later to be used in sorting algorithms.
+A class that implements a method to swap an element in an array with the next element later to be used in bubbleSort

 ### BubbleSort: